By Richard Bennett and Stuart Quint

 Note the brazen claim of the Pope: “The Sacraments express and realize an effective and profound communion among us.”

 The truth is that “effective and profound communion” comes only through Jesus Christ alone.
 Communion with Christ does not come through any ritual or Sacrament!
 Scripture states, “By whom also we have access by faith into this grace wherein we stand, and rejoice in hope of the glory of God.”
-True believers believe on Jesus Christ alone; “the only begotten of the Father, full of grace and truth.”
+True believers believe in Jesus Christ alone, “the only begotten of the Father, full of grace and truth.”
 True believers “of his fullness have all we received, and grace for grace.”
 Such fullness of grace derives from Jesus Christ alone, not from any Church or any mechanical ceremony of any Church!